-The Development Assistant works alongside fundraisers, university colleagues and external constituents to develop, support and maintain programs and activities consistent with securing philanthropic support for the University.
-Primary responsibilities include: preparing materials for fundraiser prospect visits, making travel arrangements, completing transmittal forms for pledges and gifts received, filing visit reports in Blackbaud, drafting gift acknowledgments, and requesting research and pulling additional donor or prospect information from various systems.
+The Development Assistant works alongside fundraisers, university colleagues, and external constituents to develop, support, and maintain programs and activities consistent with securing philanthropic support for the University.
+Primary responsibilities include: preparing materials for fundraiser prospect visits, making travel arrangements, and completing transmittal forms for pledges and gifts received, filing visit reports in Blackbaud, drafting gift acknowledgments, and requesting research and pulling additional donor or prospect information from various systems.
 Done well, these tasks assist fundraisers in identifying the most desirable prospects and donors.

 Development Assistant positions are currently available in the following units:

-Annual Giving Programs: This unit is responsible for the growth of Gasson Circle ($10K+) and Monan Circle ($25K+) members and annual leadership current-use dollars to Boston College by collaborating with frontline fundraisers from all annual, leadership, major and principal giving units, through leadership volunteer activity and annual donor recognition.
+Annual Giving Programs: This unit collaborates with frontline fundraisers from all annual, leadership, major, and principal giving units, through leadership volunteer activity and annual donor recognition.

 Boston College offers a broad and competitive range of benefits depending on your job classification eligibility: